-There are also ISO 800 and 160 emulsions of Portra.
-8x10 sheets, 4x5 sheets, and rolls of 120 are also easily found.
+Kodak Portra is also for sale in ISO 800 and ISO 160 emulsions.
+8x10 sheets, 4x5 sheets, and rolls of 120 are also available.

 Black and White Film

 With reasonable costs and good quite popular to try in the Nikon N80.

 The main appeal for photography students and budget minded photographers is the very affordable cost.
 Even if you wouldn’t put yourself in those groups, it’s good to have economical rolls of 35 film readily available for testing recently obtained camera gear.

 Kentmere 400 - Produced by Harmon Technology, which is the owner of Ilford.
 This is great due to the fact that allows this to be the most widely sold B&W film out of the 3.